 Handbook for Institutional Audit: England and Northern Ireland 2009 (PDF)

-The Handbook was first published in 2006 and was revised in September 2009 after consultation with the sector regarding:
+The handbook was first published in 2006 and was revised in September 2009 after consultation with the higher education sector regarding:

 - the introduction of an approach to the audit of collaborative provision (which may be undertaken, as appropriate: within a normal Institutional Audit; by means of a 'hybrid' Institutional Audit; or as a separate Collaborative Provision Audit)